‘Benin is a city of blood, its pits full of dead and dying; human sacrifices were strewn about on every hand, hardly a thing was without a red stain.’

 The city of Benin had been the head of a medieval African kingdom, founded in the tenth century, while the bronzes were made between the 13th and the 17th centuries, during two artistic golden ages.

 Their principal objective was to glorify the Oba – the divine king – and show the history of his imperial power.
-They provide an insight into a brutal but sophisticated culture, showing battles, scenes of court life, and rituals involving warriors and royalty.
+They provide an insight into a sophisticated culture, showing battles, scenes of court life, and rituals involving warriors and royalty.

 After the sacking of Benin, the bronzes were taken by the British to pay for the expedition.
 The Foreign and Commonwealth Office sold them off, and around 900 ended up in the world’s greatest museums, including the British Museum, which has one of the largest sets.